daboehme/caliper-tutorial/tutorial/README.md

 into your code.
 It is primarily designed for HPC codes, with support for MPI, OpenMP, CUDA, and HIP programming models.

+## Caliper use cases

 Caliper is great for:

-* Lightweight always-on profiling
+### Lightweight always-on profiling

 You can enable profiling within the application, for example to create a simple performance report every time your program runs:

-    ```
-    Path                                       Time (E) Time (I) Time % (E) Time % (I)
-    main                                       0.008341 1.024472   0.812121  99.747630
+    Path                                       Time (E) Time (I) Time % (E) Time % (I) main                                       0.008341 1.024472   0.812121  99.747630
       lulesh.cycle                             0.000055 1.016131   0.005355  98.935509